T

 Electronics

-Bosnia and Herzegovina uses Type C and Type F plugs (230V, 50Hz).
+Bosnia and Herzegovina uses Type C and Type F plugs (230V).

-Useful for keeping devices charged while exploring throughout the day.
+Useful for keeping devices charged during long days of exploring.

 Health & Safety